abhilashreddyy/Typing-Pattern-Recogniser/README.md

 ## instructions to use

-  first run node serer at location of application with "node server.js".
+  first install dependencies at location of application by typing "npm install" in command line then run node serer at location of application with "node server.js".

   This application uses an algorithm which uses a minimum of 5 test cases so for better performance input 7 test cases then to test this remove your name form name field then type in text field this will predict and display your name